5jt/dyalog-cookbook/manuscript/09_testing.md

 ## Conclusion

 We have now a test suite available that allows us at any stage to call it in order to make sure that everything still works.
 This is invaluable.

+## The sequence of tests

+We will discover later on that the sequence in which test cases are executed might have on impact on whether they fail or not, even if you try to avoid any dependencies.
+That doesn't mean that you don't need to pay attention!
+In fact you should always aim for any test case to be completely independent from any other test case.

 ## Testing in different versions of Windows